Policy Details Page

 Associated Student Body (ASB) Requisitions

-A Associated Student Body (ASB) requisitions will be processed by the Purchasing Department in the same manner as all other requisitions using Lawson RSS.
+Associated Student Body (ASB) requisitions will be processed by the Purchasing Department in the same manner as all other requisitions using the current ERP system.

-A. All purchase orders for items being purchased, except items from the district warehouse, must be received in Lawson RQC.
+A. All purchase orders for goods, except items from the District warehouse, must be received in the current ERP system.

 B. Principals or department heads are responsible for establishing receiving persons and locations within their buildings.
-These persons must have security rights in the Lawson system allowing them to receive items in the requisition module.
+These persons must have security rights in the current ERP system allowing them to receive items in the requisition module.

-A. The Lawson system does not allow for services to be received in the system.
-Therefore it is important for schools and departments to verify and keep a record of purchases for services.
+A. It is important for schools and departments to verify and keep a record of purchases for services.

-B. It is the responsibility of the BRC authority to ensure services have been received, including the performance of all requirements, prior to invoices for payment being approved.
+B. It is the responsibility of the BRC authority to ensure services have been received, including the performance of all requirements, prior to receiving and releasing services in the current ERP system.
+Completing this function will allow approval for invoice payment in the current ERP system.

 Return of Merchandise

-A. The Purchasing Department shall be responsible for coordinating the return of merchandise for all schools and departments.
+A. The Purchasing Department shall be responsible for coordinating the return of merchandise for all schools and departments that were ordered via a Purchase Order.

 B. Authorization for a return as well as instructions is to be obtained from the Purchasing Department before school or department contacts the vendor or moves the items.